 Buying Almonds During Pregnancy

 Like all natural things, almonds are most beneficial when consumed in their natural state.
-Off late markets are flooded with variety of options like sugar coated almonds, salt coated almonds and even chocolate coated almonds.
+Off late markets are flooded with a variety of options like sugar-coated almonds, salt coated almonds, and even chocolate-coated almonds.
 These processed nuts are not as healthy.
 Almost are most nutritious when eaten in their natural form.
 Always ensure you buy natural almonds from reputed brands that are packaged properly approved by the Government.

-How Can I Incorporate Almonds In My Pregnancy Diet?
+How Can I Incorporate Badams In My Pregnancy Diet?